Skip to content

 Item

-The Item houses a single chart, table, selector, markdown, or input object.
+The Item houses a single chart, table, markdown, or input object — or a list of nested rows.

-It also informs the width that the chart, table or markdown should occupy within a row.
+It also informs the width that the chart, table, markdown, or row-container should occupy within a row.
 Widths are evaluated for each item in a row relative to all of the other items in the row.

 In the example below, the markdown would take up 1/4th of the row and would be positioned on the left edge.
 The table would also take up 1/4th of the page and would sit to the right of the markdown.
 The chart would take up 1/2 of the page and would touch the right edge of the row.